p13tarunkk/p13tarunkk.github.io/_posts/2022-03-19-product-goal- metrics.md

 <p style="color: #EA2F65"> <b>5) Prioritise</b></p>

-In previous step, we defined the metrics for each funnel stage that indicate movement towards goal.
-Now, it is time to build a goal strategy and prioritize the metrics that are more relevant and impactful.
+In previous step, we defined various metrics for each funnel stage that indicate movement towards multiple possible goals.
+Now, it's time to build a goal strategy by prioritizing a goal and selecting the most relevant and impactful metrics.
-First and foremost, the product lifecycle stage (new, growing, mature) helps to identify which part of the funnel to focus on (acquisition, engagement, conversion, retention, monetization).

 <u>Goal Strategy</u>

+First and foremost, the product lifecycle stage (new, growing, mature) is used to identify which part of the funnel to focus on as a key goal.
+Select the most appropriate goal from the funnel (awareness, acquisition, adoption, engagement, conversion, retention, monetization, satisfaction) which complements the company and product strategy.

+For e.g. -
-* If the product is new or is being launched, and the primary goal is generally adoption (number of users).
+* If the product is <i>new or is being launched</i>, and the primary goal is generally adoption (number of users).
 Hence, focus on acquisition, conversion, and engagement metrics instead of retention metrics.
-* If the product is in growth stage, the goal is generally to increase engagement (e.g. instagram reels), then focus can be on engagement, and retention funnel stages which are closer to the goal.
+* If the product is in <i>growth stage</i>, the goal is generally to increase engagement (e.g. instagram reels), then focus can be on engagement, and retention funnel stages which are closer to the goal.
-* For matured products like Facebook, the goal is mostly engagement (most important), retention of its huge userbase and their<a href="https://prodbee.com/monetization-strategies/" target="_blank"> monetisation </a>
+* For <i>matured</i> products like Facebook, the goal is mostly engagement (most important), retention of its huge userbase and their<a href="https://prodbee.com/monetization-strategies/" target="_blank"> monetisation. </a>

 <u>Prioritised metrics</u>

-North Star Metric is the key broad leading indicator to track the goal.
+North Star Metric is the most important broad indicator (leading metric) to track the goal.
 It indicates whether the product is benefiting the users as well as impacting the business (i.e. satisfying core product value). <br>
 Based on the strategy, different companies even in the same industry and lifecycle optimize for different goals and metrics.
 For the interview, it is recommended to specify one North star metric, two to five supporting metrics that relate best to your identified goals.
 It is also advisable to provide a couple of counter metrics or guard rail metrics to track any counter affects and risks associated with the product or feature. <br>